MYP: A teacher's guide

 In the educational years, when lifelong learners are building their self-esteem and establishing their identity, the Middle Year Programme encourage students and assist them in achieving success in the familiar or unfamiliar classroom and unfamiliar situations beyond school.

-What resources are used by the Middle Year Programme schools?
+What resources are used in the Middle Year Programme schools?

 To help support a better academic experience for students and teachers, the IB offers a wide range of resources for teachers in unfamiliar and familiar classroom situations in the Middle Years Programme.